cysouw/diathesis/text/c05_case.md

 d. ^* Der Stock hat gebrochen.
 :::

-Second, there are very many (though not exclusively) verbs denoting natural process in this class, like *altern* 'to age' or *verderben* 'to rot', which can be argued semantically to be basically intransitive.
+Second, there are very many (though not exclusively) verbs denoting natural processes in this class, like *altern* 'to age' or *verderben* 'to rot', which can be argued semantically to be basically intransitive.

 #### Attested verbs {.unnumbered}